locallyoptimistic/LocallyOptimistic/content/post/what-is-production.md

 I've written about the [code-as-configuration]({{< relref "code-as-configuration.md" >}}) design pattern before, and in general this is a great pattern for empowering non-engineers to savely deploy code to production environments.
 Friend-of-the-blog Harlan Harris has also written about [using domain specific languages](http://proceedings.mlr.press/v82/harris18a/harris18a.pdf) to facilitate testing, coordinating, and deploying machine learning models in production.

+[^1]: There are, of course, exceptions to this and different types of applications will have different "degrees" of data-driven-ness.
+Historically, some companies have hesitated to make their applications more data driven because their software engineers did not have the data skills and they were afraid to let the Analytics team impact the application.
+You should of course make decisions about adding new features based on how valuable they'll be, not simply because some blogger told you to.
-[^1]: and most obnoxious.
+[^2]: and most obnoxious.
 People love me at parties.
-[^1]: As usual, In this post I use the term "Analytics" and "analysts" in the most broad way possible including data scientists, data analysts and other data experts.
+[^3]: As usual, in this post I use the term "Analytics" and "analysts" in the most broad way possible including data scientists, data analysts and other data experts.